pfunks/TCTest/test_faq.md

 You can browse through commonly used tags using the "Explore" link, in the main menu.

-Be careful when choosing tags though.
-If your tags aren’t related to your post, you may get downvotes for mistagging.
+Be mindful when choosing tags.
+If your tags aren’t related to your post, your post may get downvotes for mistagging.

-All tags must be lowercase letters, and hyphenated words may include one dash.
+All tags must be lowercase letters.
+Spaces aren't allowed, but hyphenated words with a single dash are.

 ## How many tags can I use?